ebetica/autogradpp/README.md

 ```

 Some things are not implemented:
-- Batchnorm
-- SGD, Adagrad, RMSprop, and Adam are implemented: the rest of the optimizers are just copying Python code from PyTorch over.
+- SGD, Adagrad, RMSprop, and Adam are the only optimizers implemented

-Otherwise, everything else works.
+- Bidirectional, batch first, and PackedSequence are not implemented for LSTMs
+- Sparse Tensors might work but are very untested

+Otherwise, lots of other things work.
 There may be breaking API changes.